Yosuke0805/movies_recommender_app/README.md

 4. Combining with ranking base algorithm and Content-Based Filtering
     ![The Dark Knight](images/image-3.png)
     - The resulst shows that more popular movies created by Christopher Nolan
     - Compared to the result from 3, it recommends higher movies which I think generally people like it.
-Plus, animated batman movies don't appear but old batman movies are still in the ranking, so a fun of batman might satistify with this result.
+Plus, animated batman movies don't appear but old batman movies are still in the ranking, so those who are fun of batman might satistify with this result.

 # Procedures of developing app
 ## Requirement Design